Course Catalog

 5 units

 Explores multiple and contested meanings of youth and citizenship; how youth, civic, and political identities are imagined, produced and negotiated in social and cultural locations; and how different versions of Latina/o youth citizenship are promoted and articulated by social and political institutions.
-Enrollment is restricted to junior and senior Latin American and Latino studies majors, minors, and combined majors.
+Prerequisite(s): LALS 100, LALS 100A, and LALS 100L.
+Enrollment is restricted to junior and senior Latin American and Latino studies majors and combined majors.
+Concurrent enrollment in LALS 194L required.

 LALS 194V